Debbie Walsh

 • leadership and campaign training programs that empower women of all ages to participate fully in politics and public life;

-• up-to-the-minute information and historical perspectives about women as candidates, public officials and voters.
+• up-to-the-minute information, analysis and historical perspectives about women as candidates, public officials, voters, and political donors.

 Walsh is frequently called upon by the media for information and comment, and she speaks to a variety of audiences across the country on topics related to women's political participation.
-She is a member of the Circle of Advisors to Rachel's Network and was named one of the 21 Leaders for the 21st Century by Women’s eNews.
 She earned her bachelor's degree in political science from SUNY Binghamton and her M.A. in political science from Rutgers, where she was an Eagleton Fellow.

 Report